 October is Breast Cancer Awareness Month, an opportunity to raise awareness for detection, treatment, education, and research of breast cancer, as well as programs to support those affected by this disease.

-This month, Dr. Anthony Dragun, Chairman and Chief of the Department of Radiation Oncology in the MD Anderson Cancer Center at Cooper is participating in the Real Men Wear Pink initiative of the American Cancer Society.
+This month, Dr. Anthony Dragun, Chairman and Chief of the Department of Radiation Oncology at MD Anderson Cancer Center at Cooper, is participating in the Real Men Wear Pink initiative of the American Cancer Society.
 Every day he’ll find a creative way to incorporate pink into his wardrobe and help keep the awareness going.
 Joining him is Honorary Real Man Dr. Robert A. Somer, Head of the Division of Hematology/Medical Oncology.
 You can see their photos by clicking here.

 According to the American Cancer Society:

 - In 2017, more than 252,000 women are expected to be newly diagnosed with breast cancer in the US, and an estimated 40,610 women are expected to die from the disease.